Complete Maja Rosit Hike Guide, Valbona (Albania’s Prettiest Hike)

 How to get to Valbona

-If you’re wondering where all these places are, I have them marked on my downloadable map of Albania.
+If you’re hoping to find a visual of where all these spots are located, I have them marked on my downloadable map of Albania.

 Where to Stay in Valbona